 We offer social services to people with disabilities in vulnerable situations (15+ years old).
-By providing a safe haven for adults with intellectual disabilities, we are able to aid in the protection of these individuals.
+By providing a safe home for 7 adults with intellectual disabilities, we are able to aid in the protection of these individuals.
 We have also created an activity center that works on increasing self-esteem and happiness of its participants.
 We not only work with adults with intellectual disabilities but with their families as well.
-Our project offers services that are nonexistent in Nicaragua.
+Our project offers services that are almost nonexistent in Nicaragua.

 Not so many years ago, being a person with disabilities in Nicaragua meant a lifetime of suffering in silence.
-Often they were hidden away from society as they were regarded as "less than human beings" that brought shame to the family.
+Often they were hidden away from society, as they were regarded as "less than human beings" that brought shame to the family.
 Consequently, very few support programs existed to help families cope with disability!
 We want to empower adults with intellectual disabilities and their families!
 Our goal is to change society's perspective and the social stigma that surrounds these individuals.